 practice where companies have really got their social media wrong?

 Mark Kobayashi-Hillary: Yes.
-A lot of people have moved away
+A lot of people have moved away from just

 blogging into Twitter and using micro blogs, particularly companies that